 William and Catherine saw first-hand Bhutan’s awe-inspiring national sport, where archers must aim at very small, brightly decorated wooden targets positioned 145 metres away from where they are standing.

 As expected, both Duke and Duchess tried their hands at the sport and from the big laughs, they absolutely enjoyed the event.

 During the game, Bhutanese women were singing traditional songs for the opposing archery players that meant “You’re bald, you have a big nose and small private parts”.
 Duchess was literally taken aback once she found out the meaning of the song.

 A video of the moment.

-The Duke and Duchess also to meet young people from local schools and NGOs who were playing other traditional games.
+The Duke and Duchess also meet young people from local schools and NGOs who were playing other traditional games.

 For the day, Duchess wore traditional Bhutanese outfit.
 Catherine chose Paul Joe White Cape and Bhutanese Kira with Kiki lavender Amethyst Pear and Oval Drop earrings and LK Bennett Floret Nude Pumps.

 That evening The Duke and Duchess of Cambridge had a private dinner with The King and Queen at Lingkana Palace.

 Earlier in the day, Bhutan King presented the royal reporters with some personalised gifts as the welcome token.